sjkp/letsencrypt-siteextension/README.md

 | letsencrypt:WebRootPath | Use this setting, if you are not serving the website from site\wwwroot, then you can sepecify the other folder that serves your website here - should be in the format d:\home\site\wwwroot\public or where ever your files are located on the web server.
 | letsencrypt:SiteSlot | Use this setting if you want to use the extension to setup SSL certificate for deployment slots, the value should be the name of the slot (and the extension should be installed in that slots kudu portal)
 | letsencrypt:UseIPBasedSSL | Set to true if you want to use IP Based SSL (required by some older clients).
 Defaults to false, which results in SNI.
+| letsencrypt:RenewXNumberOfDaysBeforeExpiration | Set to an integer defining the number of days before expiration the certificates should be renewed.
+Defaults to 22 days before expiration, as letencrypt sends reminder emails 20 days before

 As it can be seen from the list of App Settings a service principal is needed.
 The service principal must be assigned permissions to the web app, that is required as the extension use it for installing and updating the certificate.
 (If two resource groups are used, the app service principal must have access to both).